SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 Input tasks for MoorFrog were generated from the output of Tadpole's `Sample Data/QAQC` step.
 The data was filtered in Excel to only include tasks classified as having a pad and a few additional attributes were added.
-Tadpole served up tiled imagery but MoorFrog used WMS layers so a new WMS URL was assigned to each task.
+Tadpole served individual tiled scenes but MoorFrog used WMS layers so a new WMS URL was assigned to each task.
 The imagery was managed at the county level, so for logistical reasons each county was exported to its own CSV, converted to JSON via `skyconvert.py` and loaded into a PyBossa application via `createTasks.py`